Solid State Electronics

 The introduction of the transistor moved the world from power-hungry vacuum tubes to portable, powerful solid-state electronics.
 What other advancements has the mighty transistor wrought on our society?

 Oscillators show up in lots of electronic equipment.
-In fact, you might be surprised to know that computers, radios, metal detectors and stun guns all use oscillators.
-Learn all about electronic oscillators.
+In fact, you might be surprised to know that computers, radios, metal detectors, and stun guns all use oscillators.
+Read on to learn how an oscillator works!

 An inductor is little more than a coil of wire.
 Sound simple?
 Well, it is -- but that coil of wire can do some pretty cool things.
 Learn all about inductors and what they're used for.